 While in your peak earning years focus on building up excess cash reserves, funding as much as possible into your 401(k) and other benefit plans, getting a financial plan, and keeping your career skills relevant.

 Use Deferred Compensation Plans Wisely by Staggering Payout Dates

 Numerous variations of deferred comp plans are offered to upper management and corporate execs.
 These most common name for such a plan is a SERP (supplemental executive retirement plan), but they may also be called top hat plans, excess benefit plans, or benefit equalization plans.

 Most corporate execs have a disproportionate amount of their net worth tied to the stock of the company they work for.
-Stock may come in the form of non-qualified or incentive stock options, restricted stock units, and though employer matching contributions or an ESOP (employee stock ownership plan) inside the retirement plan.
+The stock may come in the form of non-qualified or incentive stock options, restricted stock units, and through employer matching contributions or an ESOP (employee stock ownership plan) inside the retirement plan.
 Some folks even buy more stock at a discount through an ESPP (employee stock purchase plan).

 - Making a strategic plan to sell shares of stock - If you own stock from RSUs, ESPP investments, or simply because you bought some, you can use covered call strategies to generate income from the stock while establishing price points at which to sell it.
 This can be a great way for those reluctant to part with shares to create a plan to reduce their risk exposure to a single company stock.

 Some companies pay for financial planning services for their executives and upper management through a pre-chosen company.
-If your company doesn’t do this, consider seeking the services of a fee-only (this means no commission) financial planner who has a fiduciary obligation to you.
-Disclsure: I am a fee-only planner so you may think I am biased in making this recommendation.
-I have seen financial planning services add hundreds of thousands, and even millions, to the net worth of highly paid executives.
-It's a service that pays off.
+If your company doesn’t do this, consider seeking the services of a fee-only financial planner who has a fiduciary obligation to you.